 Tintype photography workshop instructor Nathan Lomas is fascinated by the ambiguities and tones that tintype photography creates and its contrast to today’s digital photography.
 Tintype pictures are a direct-positive photographic process (also referred to as wet plate collodion) that was prevalent from the 1850s to the 1880s.
 The end product is a one-of-a-kind image that will last a lifetime!

-In the introduction evening, Nathan will talk about the history of tintype photography and show examples of historic and contemporary tintypes.
+During the introduction evening, Nathan will talk about the history of tintype photography and show some examples of historic and contemporary tintypes.
 You will learn how the tintype process works and what to expect during the two days of intensive shooting.

-Saturday, December 1, 10AM–2PM: Still-life session shooting tintypes
+Saturday, March 9, 10AM–4PM: Still-life session shooting tintypes

-Sunday, December 2, 10AM–3PM: Portrait session shooting tintypes
+Sunday, March 10, 10AM–4PM: Portrait session shooting tintypes

 Nathan Lomas hails from Buffalo, NY.
 He developed his passion photography at the tender age of five when his father gave him a Ricoh camera.
 He has a BFA from the College of Creative Studies in Detroit and an MFA in Imaging Arts from the Rochester Institute of Technology in New York.
 He is an adjunct professor at the Academy of Art in San Francisco, owns his own photo studio in Alameda where he specializes in 19th-century tintype photography, and at The Image Flow, works with digital restoration, film scanning, and printing, as well as teaching workshops and working one-on-one with clients.